mozhaa/hnpx-sdk/docs/HNPX.md

 Point-of-view flows down the hierarchy:
 1. Chapter `pov` sets default for all sequences
 2. Sequence `pov` overrides chapter POV for that sequence
-3. Paragraph `char` attribute identifies specific speaker/thinker

-If a paragraph has `mode="internal"` but no `char` attribute, it defaults to the current POV (sequence or chapter).

 ---